planmoni/Planmoni_MobileApp_Admin/REENGAGEMENT_FIXES.md

 ## Issues Fixed

+### Issue 1: Eligible User Counts Showing 0
 The re-engagement notification system was showing 0 eligible users for all categories because the database functions had overly restrictive conditions.

-The following fixes were applied:
+### Issue 2: Individual Notifications Not Working Properly
+When sending notifications from the User Details page, the system would show "success" even when the user had no push tokens or delivery failed.

+## Fixes Applied

 ### 1. Zero Balance Users (`get_zero_balance_users`)
 **Previous Issue:** Required `wallet.updated_at` to be older than 3 days, which excluded users who never had transactions.